MaterializeInc/materialize/doc/developer/design/20231211_datadog_sink.md

 It is out of the scope:

-- Alternative approaches, such as https://github.com/MaterializeInc/materialize/issues/4779, to select labels and values, or send any additional information to Datadog outside the connection validation or metrics.
+- Alternative approaches, such as https://github.com/MaterializeInc/materialize/issues/4779, to select labels and values, or send additional data to Datadog.
 - Compression algorithms before exporting metrics.
+- OAuth process to create an API Key.
+- Anything else related to a Datadog integration, such as dashboards or tiles.

 ## Solution Proposal

-The solution proposal involves a new connection and sink for Datadog, and an OAuth process to create a seamless experience.
+The solution proposal involves a new connection and sink for Datadog.

 ### Datadog Connection